maradder/level-5-capstone/README.md

 Context
 * State for each family member.
     1. Populated from the initial GET request and updated by subsequent PUT request response messages.
+    2. ERT is calculated when the family member leaves the house (time of request + expected duration of trip)

 ### Back-End
+Mind Map, What is the structure of your backend and front app going to look like?
+What routes, models, components, actions, and reducers will I need?